sooiee/the-white-orchard/README.md

 **Model Relationships:**

 - `Reservation` has a **ForeignKey** to `TimeSlot` (many-to-one)
+- `Reservation` has an **optional ForeignKey** to `User` (many-to-one, null=True for guest bookings)
 - `MenuItem` is independent (no relationships)
 - `Enquiry` is independent (no relationships)

+**Booking System Logic:**

+- Authenticated users: Bookings automatically linked to user account
+- Guest bookings: User field remains null, identified by email only
+- My Bookings query: Retrieves by user account OR email (backward compatibility)
+- Authorization: Users can manage bookings they own (by user account or email match)

 ### WIREFRAMES